basham/v4.bash.am/src/index.md

           a.Link.Link--primary(href=value)= key
 </jade>

-## Application Development
+## Application development

 AngularJS.
 Grunt.
 Gulp.
 REST.
+OnCheckIn.
+Firebase.
 BEM.
 Typography.
 Icons.
 Responsive apps.
 Mobile strategies.
 React.
 RxJS.
 Conduit.

+## Team practices

+Faciliation.
+Agile.
+Lean UX.
+User research.
+Accessibility.
+Roles.
+Training.
+Designer facilitates the design process, not owns it.

-## Design Systems
+## Design systems

 In mid-2013, as part of a partnership between the [Kuali Foundation](https://kuali.org/) and [Indiana University](https://www.iu.edu/), I started working on the Kuali Student project on the Core Design Team.
 In this role, I worked alongside the designers of several product teams, to encourage collaboration, alignment, and community.
 As such, I helped kickoff a UI pattern library called the [<mark>Kuali Student Design Guide</mark>](/work/ks-design-guide) to start establishing standards and best practices.
 While the project didn't have time to mature because of the dissolution of the Kuali Student teams, I learned about the complexities of such a system, such as maintenance, political buy-in, versioning, documentation, and governance.